-Methods: Microarray analysis using an array of 135,000 oligonucleotide probes; abnormalities are confirmed by fluorescence in situ hybridization (FISH)
+Methods: Microarray analysis using an array of 168,000 oligonucleotide probes to targeted genome regions and SNPs; abnormalities are confirmed by fluorescence in situ hybridization (FISH)

 Interpretation: An abnormal (clinically significant) result is reported when an abnormality (gain or loss) is associated with a known Mendelian disorder, a recognized microdeletion or microduplication syndrome or an unbalanced chromosome rearrangement.
 The results of this test may also be of unclear clinical significance.
 In these cases, studies of parents may be required to assist in interpreting the results.
 Carrier status for autosomal recessive conditions is not reported unless the variation detected is consistent with the patient's reason for referral.
 Consultation with a genetic professional is recommended for test interpretation.

-Test Limitations: Balanced chromosomal rearrangements (reciprocal translocations, Robertsonian translocations, inversions and balanced insertions) and imbalances of regions not represented on the microarray will not be detected.
-This microarray is not designed to detect mosaicism.
-A normal result does not exclude the diagnosis of any of the disorders represented on the microarray since the percentage of patients who will demonstrate an alteration varies depending on the locus.
+• A normal result does not exclude the diagnosis of any of the disorders represented on the microarray since the percentage of patients who will demonstrate a copy number alteration varies depending on the locus.